barryclark/jekyll-now/_posts/2021-09-13-EPPS-Data-Visualization-Post-1.md

 Academically, there is a conference, named IEEE Information Visualization Conference (IEEE InfoVis), where researchers publish papers and share their ideas of data visualization.

-The data visualization field is more competitive nowadays!
+The data visualization field becomes more competitive nowadays!